DevIncept/Python-Module-3/Assignment-Numpy-and-Pandas.md

 create a Repository and add both Notebooks and dataset in it.

-After completing, comment the link of Repository on this [issue.](https://github.com/DevIncept/Python-Module-3/issues/1)
+After completing, give the link of Repository on this in quiz form which will be shared on monday.